Topology-based Representative Datasets to Reduce Neural Network Training Resources

 \section{Conclusions and future work}

-The success of practical applications and the availability of new hardware (e.g., GPUs \cite{1707.03750} and TPUs \cite{1704.04760}) have led to focus the neural networks research on the development of new architectures rather than on theoretical issues.
-Such new architectures are one of the pillars of the future research in neural networks, but a deeper understanding of the data structure is also necessary in order to the development of the field, as, for example, new discoveries on adversarial examples \cite{1712.07107} have shown, or the one given in \cite{Forgetting}, where it is empirically shown the redundancy of several datasets.
+The success of practical applications and the availability of new hardware (e.g., GPUs \cite{1707.03750} and TPUs \cite{1704.04760}) have led to focus neural network research on the development of new architectures rather than on theoretical issues.
+Such new architectures are one of the pillars of future research in neural networks, but a deeper understanding of the data structure is also necessary for field development, such as new discoveries on adversarial examples \cite{1712.07107} have shown, or the one given in \cite{Forgetting}, where the redundancy of several datasets is empirically shown.

-In this paper, we propose the use of {\it representative datasets} as a new approach to reduce the learning time in neural networks based on the topological structure of the dataset.
-We have defined representative datasets using a notion of nearness that has Gromov-Hausdorff distance as lower bound.
-Nevertheles, bottleneck distance of persistence diagrams (which is a lower bound of Gromov-Hausdorff distance) is used to measure representativeness since it is computationally less expensive.
-Furthermore, the agreement between the provided theoretical results and the experiments supports that representative datasets can be a good approach to reach an efficient summarization of a dataset to train a neural network.
-First, in the case of gradient descent, the training process is significantly faster and, second, in the case of stochastic gradient descent the convergence is usually faster, when using a representative dataset.
+In this paper, we propose the use of {\it representative datasets} as a new approach to reduce learning time in neural networks based on the topological structure of the dataset.
+Specifically, we have defined representative datasets using a notion of nearness that has the Gromov-Hausdorff distance as the lower bound.
+Nevertheless, the bottleneck distance of persistence diagrams (which is a lower bound of the Gromov-Hausdorff distance) is used to measure the representativeness of the dataset since it is computationally less expensive.
+Furthermore, the agreement between the provided theoretical results and the experiments supports that representative datasets can be a good approach to reach an efficient ``summarization'' of a dataset to train a neural network.
+First, in the case of gradient descent, the training process is significantly faster when using a representative dataset.

 Planned future work is to provide more experiments using high dimensional real data and different reduction algorithms.
-Furthermore, we plan to formally prove that the proposed approach could be extended to different neural network architectures and training algorithms.
+Furthermore, we plan to formally prove that the proposed approach can be extended to other neural network architectures and training algorithms.